finos/FDC3/docs/agent-bridging/ref/findInstances.md

 ```

 :::info
-If a target Desktop Agent was specified in the request (via a `desktopAgent` field in `payload.app`), then the DAB is not collating responses and does not need to generate a unique `meta.responseUuid` and can quote that given by the responding Desktop Agent.
+If a target Desktop Agent was specified in the request (via a `desktopAgent` field in `payload.app`), then the DAB is not collating responses and does not need to generate a unique `meta.responseUuid` and MUST quote that given by the responding Desktop Agent.
 :::

 :::note